Curriculum and Course Descriptions

 This course focuses on establishing emotionally intelligent nursing professionalism as a basis for fostering leadership within both the nursing profession and society.
 In considering aims for personal growth, students will evaluate the ways in which nurse theorists and other historical leaders role modeled professionalism and intelligent interpersonal and inter-professional relationships.
 Specific attention will be paid to nursing professionalism and the means through which nurses can advance the profession of nursing individually and collectively.

 NURS 516 Applications of Legal & Ethical Principles to Healthcare Management

-This course examines legal and ethical issues nursing and other health care managers negotiate as they manage the delivery of health care.
+This course examines the legal and ethical issues nursing and other health care leaders negotiate as they manage the delivery of health care services.
 Themes throughout the course include the manager as the steward of ethics and the importance of ethical awareness for all staff and staff inclusion in ethical decision making.
-The use of an organizational ethics committee will be practiced utilizing an ethical decision-making model which focuses on the importance of organizational values/mission, personal ethics, professional standards, and evidence-based decision-making.
+The use of an organizational ethics committee will be practiced utilizing an ethical decision-making model which focuses on the importance of organizational values/mission, personal ethics, professional standards, and evidence- based decision-making.
 The influence of faith-based values on ethical decision-making will be outlined with students expected to identify and reflect how their own personal values shape their ethical positions.
 The context of the ethical response of management to medical errors and malpractice claims also will be examined.
 Multiple case studies that reflect these issues will be used to engage the students in decision-making regarding an appropriate managerial response.
 Upon successful completion of NURS 516, 20 practicum hours are awarded toward a DNP program.